An Improved Series of Financial Classes for TANF

 - “Money Habitudes helps me get students’ buy-in so they’re even receptive to making a budget or evaluating their spending.”

-- “After we do Money Habitudes and people see their own spending habits, then we do a spending plan or budget.
-At that point, I know if I have a Planner or a Giver in the group; I know what their personalities are.
+- “After we do Money Habitudes and people see their spending habits, then we do a spending plan or budget.
+At that point, I knew if I had a Planner or a Giver in the group; I knew what their personalities were.
 We talk about how a budget only matters if you’re going to do it; it needs to work for you.
 So for people with a lot of Planning cards, I make them budget ‘free’ money.
-Or if I know they’re giving their kids everything they want, I’m going to really focus on gifts being ok in a budget, but knowing the number you can really afford.”
+Or if I know they’re giving their kids everything they want, I’m going to focus on gifts being ok in a budget, but knowing the number you can afford.”